Digital Marketing Agency | SEO, Paid Social & PPC

 • Discover on Google Search.

-• A crystal-clear depiction of what your app offers (i.e., how it addresses user pain points).
-Make sure to highlight these in your messaging.
+• A crystal-clear explanation of what your app offers-in other words, how it solves the pain points of your users.
+Keep the emphases on those in your messaging.

-Speaking of content, there’s a brand-new feature that provides marketers with more control in terms of keywords.
-While user targeting remains automated, it is now possible to utilize account-level negative keywords for App Install campaigns.
+Speaking of content, there is a brand new feature at the fingertips of marketers for more control with regard to keywords.
+Although user targeting remains automated, account-level negative keywords are now able to be used for App Install campaigns.

 How can Digital Marketing Agency Help Improve Company Revenue?